 - High intake of some nutrients through supplements, like fat-soluble vitamins, can even be harmful to the body.
 Whole foods, however, provide a balanced profile of nutrients.

 These products and supplements have not yielded desirable results for my patients or me.
 Yet my clinical outcomes began to skyrocket as I researched the benefits of coconut oil and sought out quality product lines I felt good about recommending to my patients.
 I had to back up the bus, so to speak, and use food-based nutritional products with my patients — and then we saw the results we were hoping to see.

 The Connection Between Coconut Oil, Carbon, & Goats

-.)
-Yet, MCTs, capric acid, and caprylic acid -- and all their benefits -- are not why I recommend coconut oil to my patients.
+Yet, the benefits of MCTs, capric acid, and caprylic acid are not why I recommend coconut oil to my patients.

 The #1 Clinical Benefit Of Coconut Oil This Doctor Couldn't Ignore

 While the ketogenic community flooded the Internet with the reported benefits of processed MCT oil and its ability to boost ketone production, they overlooked one medium-chain triglyceride, Lauric acid — a 12-carbon fatty acid.

 I became intrigued with lauric acid long before becoming fascinated with household uses and the benefits of coconut oil.
 This oil contains nearly 50% lauric acid, which has long been known for its notable antimicrobial activity.
 It has even played a vital role in working with my chronically infected patients (especially in a concentrated ester form).
 (Source) Systemic yeast overgrowth, gut disturbances, and Lyme’s patients have all benefited from the use of this medium-chain saturated fatty acid.
 Lauric acid has also helped treat viral infections like the flu, cold, and herpes, among numerous other conditions.